-There are a variety of ways to reconcile marginal cost prices with an embedded revenue requirement.
-Rates differentiated on the basis of time of day, week, or year of use are quite common, and often are designed to reflect marginal costs at times of peak demand (when costs are high) and average costs at other times.
+average costs at other times.
 In this way, the utility's risk of revenue shortfall is lessened, and consumers see the important cost signals at times of capacity constraints.
-Inclining or declining tail-block rate structures are another option.
-With these, price changes (inclines or declines) as volume demanded during a time period (say, a month) increases.
+Inclining or declining tailblock rate structures are another option.
+With these, price changes (increases or decreases) as volume demanded during a period (say, a month) increases.
 These may not send as accurate a price signal as will time-of-use rates, but they are generally seen as an improvement over flat, average rates.